Ladies Art College, Wimbledon

 W T Lowdell

-William Thorold Lowdell (1861-1944) was born at Lingfield, Surrey and was a pupil of W G Habershon, Alfred Robert Pite (1832-1911) and J F Fawkner from 1878-83.
-He designed houses and other buildings in the East Grinstead area in the 1880s, some with Henry Hardwicke Langston (1868-1927), a former pupil of G C Haddon, with whom he shared an address at 9 Great James Street from 1883-91, before he moved to 19 John Street and then to no 25 in the same street, where he was to be found on his own until 1917 (KD/L).
+William Thorold Lowdell (1861-1944) was born at Lingfield, Surrey into a family already well established in the parish and the area round.
+He became a pupil of W G Habershon, Alfred Robert Pite (1832-1911) and J F Fawkner from 1878-83.
+In particular, much of his earlier work is to be found locally and he designed houses and other buildings in the East Grinstead area in the 1880s, some with Henry Hardwicke Langston (1868-1927), a former pupil of G C Haddon, with whom he shared an address at 9 Great James Street from 1883-91.
+In the latter year he moved to 19 John Street and then to no 25 in the same street, where he was to be found on his own until 1917 (KD/L).
 In 1901 he was living at Teddington and in 1911 at Hampton Court at a time when he was still practising in London, but he died near Uckfield.
-He may be presumed to be the ‘William Thorold Lowder’ who worked at Dormansland church, Surrey, near East Grinstead – Lowdell and Langston designed the school there in 1888 (B 54 p201).
+He may be presumed to be the ‘William Thorold Lowder’ who worked at Dormansland church, Surrey, near East Grinstead – particularly as Lowdell and Langston had designed the school there in 1888 (B 54 p201).

 Designed: East Grinstead, – St Mary (1891-1912)